ZFFramework/ZFFramework/master/develop_note.md

 which is actually a wrapper to ZFMethod

-## script binding
+## Script binding

-since ZFFramework support reflection, we are trying hard to achive script binding by reflection dynamically and automatically
+since ZFFramework support reflection, we are trying hard to achieve script binding by reflection dynamically and automatically

 1. all non-ZFObject type should be registered by `ZFTYPEID_DECLARE`
 1. all ZFMethod supply a generic invoker (`ZFMethod::methodGenericInvoker`)